twyangqian/sn-connector/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.daimler.otr.operation-tools' is invalid and this project uses 'com.daimler.otr.operationtools' instead.
+* The original package name 'com.thoughtworks.otr.sn-connector' is invalid and this project uses 'com.thoughtworks.otr.snconnector' instead.

 # Getting Started